Hypertension / High blood pressure

 Hypertension, or High Blood Pressure, which if left untreated, increases the risk of your having a heart attack Get treated at our San Dimas, Covina, Pesadana, Upland & Ontario Clinics

-Please call to make an appointment.: California Kidney Specialists to Control your High Blood Pressure.
+Please call to make an appointment: We are the best Hypertension, or High Blood Pressure management doctor near you, California Kidney Specialists to Control your High Blood Pressure.